 REBALANCE YOUR 401K AT LEAST TWICE A YEAR

-It’s fine and dandy to just dollar cost average like a machine every time you get paid.
+It's fine and dandy to just dollar cost average like a machine every time you get paid.
 Really, there is nothing wrong with that.
 The reason why I encourage everyone to rebalance twice a year is because it forces you to critically think about your portfolio and assess risk.
+If you can, inspect your portfolio every quarter.

 You don't have to make massive shifts like I did with my 401k portfolio from 80% equities down to 21% equities.
 You can just tweak your portfolio by a couple percentage points here and there.
 Maybe you might not make a big difference to your overall portfolio performance.
 However, what you will become is infinitely more aware about your assets, performance, and what is going on in the world if you rebalance.
 Enrich yourself with knowledge and opinions!